JacobCappi/Linux_Configs/README.md

-# Running DWM with ST and using polybar for status.
+# Running DWM with ST

 Went to running debian again.